MatOpt/srPCP_code/README.md

 For questions, bug reports, or feature requests, please file an issue through the GitHub [issue tracker](https://github.com/MatOpt/srPCP_code/issues/new).

 This project is under active development.
-You can follow its progress at the official [GitHub repository](https://github.com/MatOpt/srPCP_code).
+You can follow its progress at [GitHub repository](https://github.com/MatOpt/srPCP_code).